• Home

 attended the University of Southern Mississippi where she received her BSc in Biology and her MSc studying behavioral ecology in the Jawor lab.

-She has worked in a wide variety of research areas including tuberculosis, estrogen receptor signaling (Tulane), and cancer vaccination (UNC).
-She is most interested in how peripheral nerves interplay with cancer and the immune system.
+She has worked in a wide variety of research areas including tuberculosis immunology and estrogen receptor sig

 email: kmgentry@bwh.harvard.edu